Phone Call from a Stranger: Production

 When Gary Merrill's wife Bette Davis read the script, she suggested he ask director Negulesco if she could play the relatively small role of Marie Hoke, feeling "it would be a change of pace for me.
 I believed in the part more than its length.
 I have never understood why stars should object to playing smaller parts if they were good ones.
 Marie Hoke was such a part."

 Phone Call from a Stranger was the third on-screen pairing of Merrill and Davis, following All About Eve (1950) and Another Man's Poison (1951).

 Producer-screenwriter Johnson originally wanted to cast Lauren Bacall as Binky Gay, but she was unavailable.

 Broadway actress Beatrice Straight made her screen debut in this film.

 Footage from Phone Call from a Stranger featuring Merrill and Davis was integrated with new material performed by Merrill and Jesse White as Eddie Hoke in Crack Up, an hour-long television adaptation broadcast on the CBS anthology series The 20th Century Fox Hour in February 1956.

 Critical reception

 In his review for The New York Times, Bosley Crowther said, "So slick, indeed, is the whole thing—so smooth and efficiently contrived to fit and run with the precision of a beautifully made machine—that it very soon gives the impression of being wholly mechanical, picked up from a story-teller's blueprints rather than from the scroll of life ... that is the nature of the picture — mechanically intriguing but unreal."

-Time Out London called it "a decent, but hardly outstanding dramatic compendium."
+Time Out called it "a decent, but hardly outstanding dramatic compendium."